reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) which generate a wide range of Elasticsearch queries.

 ## Indexing with ElasticsearchRestTemplate
-Spring Data repository may not be suitable in situations when we need more control over how we design our queries or teams already have expertise with Elasticsearch syntax.
+The Spring Data repository may not be suitable in situations when we need more control over how we design our queries or when the team already has expertise with Elasticsearch syntax.

 In this situation, we use [ElasticsearchRestTemplate](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/core/ElasticsearchRestTemplate.html).
 It is the new client of Elasticsearch based on HTTP and replaces the TransportClient of earlier versions, which used a node-to-node binary protocol.

-ElasticsearchRestTemplate implements the interface - ElasticsearchOperations, which does the heavy-lifting for low level search and cluster actions.
+`ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy-lifting for low level search and cluster actions.

-This interface has the methods `index` for adding a single Document and `bulkIndex` for adding multiple Documents to the Index.
-The code snippet here shows the use of `bulkIndex` for adding multiple products to the Index - "productindex":
+This interface has the methods `index()` for adding a single document and `bulkIndex()` for adding multiple documents to the index.
+The code snippet here shows the use of `bulkIndex()` for adding multiple products to the index "productindex":

 ```java
   private static final String PRODUCT_INDEX = "productindex";